ESMG/pyroms/README.md

 $ pip uninstall bathy_smoother
 ```

-If you have installed lpsolve55 with Conda, you can remove it with "conda remove".

 If you have built and installed the scrip extension from the makefile as above, you can also uninstall it with the makefile.
 The PREFIX does not need to be set in this case.

 ```